OpenDataServices/lib-cove-web-2/docs/index.rst

-LibCoveWeb2
+LibFjordWeb
 ===========

-LibCoveWeb2 is a Django application to use as a library in your own Django apps.
+LibFjordWeb is a Django application to use as a library in your own Django apps.

 It let's you create CoVE apps - CoVE exists to help people: